aldertzomer/FastDeMe/README.md

 Fixed a crash of the program when not using a prefix Fixed an issue were not all unnecessary would be deleted after program finishes

-To do:
+Update 13-12-2018
-Program crashes when trimming is turned off
+Program no longer crashes when trimming is turned off.